Messages for sympathy cards can be very difficult to write.

-People want to be very careful not to say the wrong thing, but often end up either saying nothing or saying something that is not very helpful.
-Below are some examples of what to say and what not to say when writing sympathy cards.
+Even though they want to avoid saying the wrong thing, people often end up saying nothing or saying something that isn’t very helpful.
+Here are some examples of what to write in sympathy cards and what not to write.

-Let's go over some tips and then we'll show an example of good wording for a condolences card.
+Let’s go over some tips for writing condolence cards, and then we’ll look at an example of a good condolence card.

 What to Say

-- I'm sorry for your loss.
-While a standard line, it is a sincere expression of your sympathy.
+- I’m sorry for your loss.
+Though a standard line, it is a sincere expression of sympathy.

 - I’m here if you need me, but only say it if you mean it.
 Some people want to be there, but may feel uncomfortable doing so.
 If you do not feel like you could pick up the person who is grieving and take them for coffee without feeling overwhelmed then do not make this offer.